glp-92/Java-SpringBoot-Backend/_doc_/DockerDeploy.md

     docker run -p 8761:8761 discovery
     ```
 ## Docker Compose
 `docker-compose.yml` allows to wake all the services with only one command.
-It is neccesary to have the `.jar` file created for everyone.
+It is neccesary to have the `.jar` file created for every service.
 ```
 services:
     discovery-service: